In this episode, we cover Amazon PPC.

 - If you recall, back in Episode 9 (Amazon Keyword Research) we created a “Master List” of keywords from the research we did on Keyword Scout

 - Aim for 100 or more keywords in your Master List (keep in mind that Amazon does limit you to 1,000 keywords per ad group)

 - Don’t spend too much time on keyword research, the main aim here is to generate a large list of keywords which you can import into your manual campaign and then refine and optimize them later

-Let me show you how I generated my Master List of keywords from Keyword Scout, which is part of the Jungle Scout web app.
-If you already have access to the Jungle Scout web app, fabulous, you don’t have to spend any extra money, and you have unlimited access to Keyword Scout.
+Let me show you how I generated my Master List of keywords from Keyword Scout, which is part of Jungle Scout.
+If you already have access to Jungle Scout, fabulous, you don’t have to spend any extra money, and you have unlimited access to Keyword Scout.

 I’ll go ahead and enter “keyboard tray”, and right away I’m seeing over 2,000 results for suggested keywords.